Esper89/Subnautica-TerrainPatcher/README.md

 You can specify a custom load order for `.optoctreepatch` files by writing the file names (without the extensions) into the `load-order` file.

-#### Releases
+### Releases

 You can download TerrainPatcher from the [releases page](https://github.com/Esper89/Subnautica-TerrainPatcher/releases/latest) (below the changelog).

 You can also download TerrainPatcher from the [Subnautica Nexus](https://www.nexusmods.com/subnautica/mods/823?tab=files) page or the [Below Zero Nexus](https://www.nexusmods.com/subnauticabelowzero/mods/237?tab=files) page.

-### Modders
+## Usage (Library)

 The following is for modders who want to use TerrainPatcher in your mod.
 Keep in mind that if your mod uses TerrainPatcher, anyone using your mod needs to have TerrainPatcher installed.

 There are two ways that you can make your mod use TerrainPatcher.

-#### Separate Patch
+### Separate Patch

-One method is just distributing a `.optoctreepatch` file along with your mod and letting TerrainPatcher pick up on it.
+One method is just distributing a `.optoctreepatch` file along with your mod and letting TerrainPatcher find it.
 This is less direct and may be more likely to cause confusion, but it's the easiest way of doing it.

-#### Embedded File
+### Embedded File

 The other method is to add your `.optoctreepatch` file to your project, and set it as an embedded resource.
 You can then use `Assembly.GetManifestResourceStream` (as demonstrated in [`src/ExampleMod/EntryPoint.cs`](./src/ExampleMod/EntryPoint.cs)) to load the resource.
 If you pass this stream to `TerrainRegistry.PatchTerrain`, TerrainPatcher will apply your patch file.
 Below is an example of how to do this.